-Values are expressed as mean ±SEM (n= 6).
-Bars with superscript of different letters are significantly (p<0.05) different from each other.
-Bars with superscript of same letters are not significantly different from each other.
+Data are expressed as mean $\pm$ SEM (n= 6).
+Values not sharing common superscript letters differ significantly at p<0.05 while values with superscript of same letters are not significantly different.

-There was a significant (p<0.05) decrease in the renal Superoxide dismutase in RSS and CCC groups when compared to CTL.
+There was a significant (p<0.05) decrease in the renal superoxide dismutase in RSS and CCC groups when compared to CTL.
 Renal SOD was significantly (p<0.05) decreased in RSC group when compared with RSS group but not statistically significant when compared to CCC group.